How to Analyze URL for Malware? Complete URL Analysis Guide

 Step 1.
 Create a new case and add new email evidence.

 Step 2.
-Then, choose the email source for malware detection.
+Then, choose the email source to analyze URL for malware.

 Step 3.
-After adding various cases software analyzes and detects the categories mentioning malicious, category, item type, and total cases count.
+After adding various cases, this malicious URL scanner analyzes and detects the categories, mentioning malicious, category, item type, and total case count.

 Step 4.
 Through this URL analysis feature, you will get a complete report of all the malicious URLs.